pypa/setuptools/README.txt

 - **How does Distribute interact with zc.buildout?**

   Some work is being done on zc.buildout side to make its bootstrap work with Distribute.
-Until then, using Distribute in zc.buildout is a bit tricky.
+Until then, using Distribute in zc.buildout is a bit tricky because the bootstrap process of zc.buildout hardcodes the installation of Setuptools.

-  Like virtualenv, Distribute has to be installed after setuptools.
-The simplest way is to add it in a ``zc.recipe.egg`` section so the job is done when you build your buildout.

-  If you are combining zc.buildout and virtualenv, you might fail in the problem described in the previous FAQ entry.
+  The plan is to come with a working bootstrap.py for zc.buildout for the 0.6.3 release.

 -----------------------------
 Feedback and getting involved